 An e-learning platform is an information system that organizations and institutions use to provide their users with learning material.
 For example, a Learning Management System (LMS) is an e-learning platform.
 Most courses you can find on these platforms are often filled with pre-recorded videos, texts, or academic papers and sometimes even with interactive online services like quizzes and games.

-The majority of online learning platforms offer different types of programs:
+The majority of online learning platforms offer different types of programs, here are 3 examples:

 This is the smallest type of all programs available.
 Individual courses can be 1-off classes, once-in-a-while classes, regular classes, or courses available all the time.
 When choosing to learn with individual courses, you often study alone and are largely on your own.
 And if you have any questions, there is a group discussion forum in most cases.
 The typical duration of these courses ranges from just a few weeks to a couple of months.